Shmoofy/PodcastBookApp/README.md

 Then run : npm install

-after installing dependencies, run : npx start
+after installing dependencies, run : npx expo

 this will allow you to develop live with expo go on your physical device after scanning qr code provided.